halflumi/rust-advertisement/Ownership in Rust.md

   |                    -- mutable borrow later used here
 ```

 These restrictions are casted to prevent *data races*.
-More interestingly, since the compiler would preserve the validity of all references, this won't compile as well:
+More interestingly, following code won't compile as well:

 ```rust
 {